-Electrical safety is our number one priority at Newfoundland Power.
-Nowhere is this more important than when it comes to kids.
+Electrical safety is our number one priority and nowhere is this more important than when it comes to kids.
 Be sure to teach children the meaning of danger signs and to never tamper with guy wires, insulators or other electrical equipment.

 Make sure to keep safety in mind when enjoying the great outdoors.
 While operating your snowmobile or ATV stay away from snow banks near power lines and substations.
 If traveling over a power line right-of-way, be especially cautious of guy wires, which may not be as noticeable during winter conditions.

 Snowmobilers can be injured or killed by utility pole guy wires.
 Be extra cautious if traveling along a power line right-of-way.